 Viant: a Consensys company, undertook a partnership with the World Wildlife Fund to prototype its asset-tracking and supply chain modeling platform to provide functional solutions to the issue of provenance in fishing in the South Pacific.
 They’ve partnered with Elkrem, an IoT-on-the-Ethereum blockchain company.
 News

-SeaQuest (Fiji)/TraSeable: Seems to have dropped fishery thrust (404 web pg), previously partnered with WWF and ConsenSys.
+SeaQuest (Fiji)/TraSeable: Previously partnered with WWF and Viant (ConsenSys) for an Ethereum-blockchain solution.
 SeaQuest (Fiji) promo video.
 Using RFIDs for tracking + QR code for quick scanning.
 Slides from SAFET.

 SeaBOS2[Task Force I: Reducing IUU fishing and eliminating modern slavery]: A proof of concept pilot built on Hyperledger Fabric to track volume of sardines caught per harvest and address undocumented fishermen aboard vessels [potential indicator of modern slavery] was launched off the western coast of Mexico December 2018 and is expected to be completed May 2019.
 Nutreco, a fish feed company, leads this pilot using on-deck species-detecting cameras per harvest batch and facial image recognition software.